RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-22-PowerShell-Beyond-Administration.md

 I'm tapering out, it's almost dinner time.
 Also, I'm having trouble coming up with valid reasons to constrain PowerShell to IT or the dev world.

-Some might point to the myriad [click-next admins](http://ramblingcookiemonster.github.io/Dealing-With-The-Click-Next-Admin/) who weigh our IT departments down and can't be bothered to learn a language.
+Some might point to the myriad [click-next admins](http://ramblingcookiemonster.github.io/Dealing-With-The-Click-Next-Admin/) who weigh our IT departments down and can't be bothered to learn a language; if IT folks don't learn it, why would others?
 I would argue that even if you had fewer knowledge workers outside of IT open to learning a language, a certain proportion would absolutely pick this up and prosper.

 It's not cross platform.
 True.
 I'm hoping we see Jeffrey's prediction that PowerShell will go open source come true; paired with an already open source .NET Core, chances are we might see a cross platform PowerShell.
 Oh.
 Also, Windows and Office are still pretty prevalent in the enterprise, so I don't see cross platform being a necessity, yet.